February 28, 2024

 - What has been my attitude towards those whose calling is quite different from mine?
 Have I been able to bless and release these gifts in ways that produce new initiatives?
 Who on my team currently may have a call to something new and different?
 How can I encourage them to follow that call?

 Until next time, yours on the journey,

-In the next issue, we’ll look at how Barnabas served with character.
+In the next issue, we’ll examine how secure leaders accept mistakes.